-- The isolation of communities - The effect on local business and tourism - People unable to maintain social lives - Opportunities for Hospital visiting no longer available - Emphasis placed on the effects on non-car owners/non drivers and particularly the young and elderly for whom public transport is considered essential - The reliance on evening, Sunday and Bank Holiday bus services to get to and from work, evening classes and shopping/leisure activities - The unaffordable alternatives (eg taxis) - The green agenda, more car use and increased emissions From the analysis work undertaken, all the above mentioned areas of concern are recognised as being accurate and mitigation is extremely limited. - The fact remains, however, that budget reductions have to be achieved.
-LCC is required to find £300m in budget savings over the period 2014- 2018.
+- The isolation of communities - The effect on local business and tourism - People unable to maintain social lives - Opportunities for Hospital visiting no longer available - Emphasis placed on the effects on non-car owners/non drivers and particularly the young and elderly for whom public transport is considered essential - The unaffordable alternatives (eg taxis) - The green agenda, more car use and increased emissions From the analysis work undertaken, all the above mentioned areas of concern are recognised as being accurate and mitigation is extremely limited.

+The fact remains, however, that budget reductions have to be achieved.
+LCC is required to find £300m in budget savings over the period 2014- 2018, and whilst the savings are relatively modest, they estimate a net annual reduction in subsidy of £0.08k.